shaunjwalker/algorithms/README.md

 # Algorithms
 A Java project demonstrating experimental design, asymptotic analysis, and runtime comparison of algorithms.

 This project was completed as part of a homework assignment for CIS 320: Data Structures my sophomore year of college.
-It demonstrates practices of experimental design and analysis through setting up experiments related to runtime and asymptotic and algorithmic analysis through correctness arguments and runtime analyses in Big-O notation.
+It demonstrates practices of experimental design and analysis by setting up experiments and analyzing them through correctness arguments and runtime analyses in Big-O notation.

 ### Project Overview
 The project includes: